 There is not a recommended daily intake.
 Simply use it as a sweetener.

-The shelf life of Naturally Sweet Xylitol is 2 years.
+The shelf life of Naturally Sweet Xylitol is 2 years from date of manufacture.

 Xylitol has been examined for many years.
 The only known side effect is that it can cause a laxative effect if too much is used at once.
 We recommend that you introduce xylitol into your diet over a period of 1-2 weeks initially.